Code-Cornelius/CorAI/corai/src/classes/estimator/history/tutorial_estim_history.md

 - a flag indicating whether validation will be used, if validation is present a second column will be added for each metric to store the result for validation,
 - a `dictionary` of hyper-parameters (optional), it is a dictionary containing the parameters that will change during different trainings and which will be compared for performance at the end.
-For more details on hyper parameters check
+For more details on hyper-parameters check
   out:
   `corai/src/classes/estimator/hyper_parameters/Tutorial_estim_hyperparameter.md`